THE FORD PRESIDENCY

 - d.
 1979 - Department of Education created

 - e.
-Public works projects to create federally funded jobs and stimulate the economy
+Public works projects to create federally funded jobs and

 - job training programs